deepin-community/python3.11/Doc/library/asyncio-task.rst

       The *limit* argument is passed to :meth:`get_stack` directly.

-      The *file* argument is an I/O stream to which the output is written; by default output is written to :data:`sys.stderr`.
+      The *file* argument is an I/O stream to which the output is written; by default output is written to :data:`sys.stdout`.

    .. method:: get_coro()